Warning

 Commands:

-env_var Execute the env_var shell method
+deploy Execute the deploy shell method

 ls Execute the ls shell method

-method2 Execute the method2 shell method
+setup Execute the setup shell method

-method3 Execute the method3 shell method
+restart Execute the restart shell method

 CLI Command Usage